VILLAGE OF BALDWIN

 Administrator/Clerk-Treasurer’s Report – Tracy Carlson

-Being there no further business, Zevenbergen adjourned the closed session meeting at 7:31pm.
+Being there was no additional business, the meeting adjourned at 7:23pm.

 Willard Zevenbergen Tracy Carlson